 The first verse of Leonard Cohen’s Hallelujah

 David is traditionally considered to be the author of the Psalms.
 This tradition is natural in that 13 psalms (Psalms 3, 7, 18, 34, 51, 52, 54, 56, 57, 59, 60, 63, 142) have clear biographical episodes linked to them.
 In addition, some 73 psalms in the Hebrew Bible have a heading which describes them as being ‘of David’.
 This does not necessarily imply authorship and in any case a very large number of other psalms are linked to others, both individuals and guilds.
 These guilds were priestly orders, which had worship responsibilities in the Temple.
 These guilds are presented in 1 Chronicles 25‒26 which introduces temple singers and temple doorkeepers.
 The names of Asaph, Korah, Jeduthan and Heman appear there and these names are associated with many psalms.

 Depending on how we assess this evidence a wide range of possibilities are possible.
 Some highly conservative Bible readers seem keen to defy logic and see David as author of the whole book.
-This stands in clear contradiction to the post-exilic nature of many psalms (see Psalm 137 for a particularly clear example) and the identification of many psalms with other people.
-For this and other reasons scholars tend to be far more cautious about David’s direct role in authorship of the psalms.
+This stands in clear contradiction to the post-exilic nature of many psalms (see Psalm 137 and Psalm 126 as especially clear examples) and the identification of many psalms with other people.
+For this, and other reasons, scholars tend to be far more cautious about David’s direct role in authorship of the psalms.

 I am persuaded by the evidence that the Psalter is the result of a lengthy process of authoring, collecting and editing of psalms to form a structured book.
 This does not, however, contradict David’s connection with the book.
 Whilst we will never know how many of the psalms originated with David the final form of the Psalter requires it to be read to some extent with a Davidic emphasis.
 Any reading requires other lenses too, but we should be clear, David is vital to the Psalter.